Car: Emerging car technologies

+Self-driving car

+Fully self-driving vehicles, also known as autonomous cars, already exist as robotaxis in some locations.
+Laws for the regulation of self-driving cars will need updating before widespread deployment can happen.

 Car sharing

 Car-share arrangements and carpooling are also increasingly popular, in the US and Europe.
-For example, in the US, some car-sharing services have experienced double-digit growth in revenue and membership growth between 2006 and 2007.
 Services like car sharing offer residents to "share" a vehicle rather than own a car in already congested neighbourhoods.

 Industry

 The automotive industry designs, develops, manufactures, markets, and sells the world's motor vehicles, more than three-quarters of which are cars.
 In 2020, there were 56 million cars manufactured worldwide, down from 67 million the previous year.
 The automotive industry in China produces by far the most (20 million in 2020), followed by Japan (seven million), then Germany, South Korea and India.
 The largest market is China, followed by the US.